This article was written by the god

 percentage (0-100).
 The

-percentage is displayed according to the category which that number corresponds to:
+percentage is displayed according to the category which that number corresponds to followed by the exact percentage:

 "Not learned" does not show up on 'skills', 'spells', or 'practice' commands.